MrElyazid/SpotFetch/README.md

 ![SpotFetch Demo](./.github/demo.png)

-A simple python program to download Music from various platfroms using yt-dlp ( The audio source is YouTube ).
+A simple python program to download Music from various platfroms using yt-dlp ( The audio source is YouTube or YouTube Music depending on choice ).

 ## What it can do :